Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 # Step 9 - Service Bus Subscribe

-At a high-level this represents the subscribing of events/messages from Azure Service Bus to meet the stated requirements of when an Employee is _terminated_ the Employee's User Account will be automatically _deactivated_ within OKTA.
+At a high-level this represents the subscribing of events/messages from Azure Service Bus to meet the stated requirements of when an Employee is _terminated_ that the Employee's User Account will be automatically _deactivated_ within OKTA.

 This article contains an end-to-end walkthrough to build the requisite Azure Function.